1Amal/WebDevGitHubProjectTemplate/README.md

 src: Contains the source code for your web application.
-components: Reusable UI components. mainStyleSheet.css: Stylesheet for the application, it is served from the mainJavaScript.js.
+components: Reusable UI components. main-stylesheet.css: Stylesheet for the application, it is served from the main-javascript.js.
-assets: Static assets like images, fonts, etc. mainJavaScript.js: The main entry point for your JavaScript application. index.html: The main HTML template for your application.
+assets: Static assets like images, fonts, etc. main-javascript.js: The main entry point for your JavaScript application. index.html: The main HTML template for your application.
 Additional folders can be added based on your project needs (e.g., utils, api). package.json: Manages project dependencies and scripts.